 Compare prices from local companies fast & free

 By 1980 solar panel power plants were built with ARCO solar, producing more than 1 megawatt of photovoltaic modules a year.
 The company helped set up the first megawatt-scale power station in Hisperia, California.
 That year construction on a U.S. Department of Energy project named Solar One was finished.
 Solar One produced 10 megawatts of current, guiding the sun’s energy into a common focal point to produce heat.
 The heat ran a steam turbine generator.
 It did so using 1818 mirrors, each mirror being 40m2 (430 ft2) with a total area of 72,650 m2.
 By 1985 sales of photovoltaic cells had reached $250,000,000.
 The University of South Wales had increased the efficiency for silicone solar cells to 20%.
 This was under 1-sun conditions.
-A year later ARCO release the first commercially available thin-film solar power module.
+A year later ARCO released the first commercially available thin-film solar power module.

 In 1994 The National Renewable Energy Lab in America developed a solar cell.
 The cell was made from gallium indium phosphide and gallium arsenide.
 It breaks the 30% efficient mark, meaning that it converts 30% of the sun’s light that strikes it into usable power.
 A skyscraper in New York City (right) used these new higher efficiency thin cells on a selection of its floors.
 They helped to meet the buildings energy needs a few years later.